vkeshav300/fort-bishop/README.md

 > Stress test the game.
 Try to find as many bugs and glitches as you can.
 > For each bug / glitch submit a bug / glitch report in [issues](https://github.com/vkeshav300/fort-bishop/issues).
 > Make sure to let the developers know when you are done so they can read your report.

+## Other Stuff:
+This game uses the [Creative Commons Zero v1.0 Universal license](https://github.com/vkeshav300/fort-bishop/blob/master/LICENSE).
+We encourage you to modify this game and see what you can do!